alisonjoe/stacks/readme.md

          # Uncomment to reset the admin password to the above values on startup
          # - RESET_ADMIN=true

+         # If you're using the included flaresolverr, this will automatically connect it.
+         # If you already got it running, you can change this address to match your local
+         # setup, or delete this variable and set it up inside Stacks later.
+         - SOLVERR_URL=flaresolverr:8191

          # Set your timezone:
          # https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
          - TZ=UTC

+     # Optional, but recommended - bypasses Cloudflare and DDoS-Guard protection on mirror sites.
+     # Required if you encounter 403 errors when downloading.
+Not needed for fast downloads.
+     flaresolverr:
+       image: ghcr.io/flaresolverr/flaresolverr:latest
+       container_name: flaresolverr
+       ports:
+         - "8191:8191"
+       environment:
+         - LOG_LEVEL=info
+       restart: unless-stopped
    ```

 2. Update the volume paths to wherever you want Stacks to keep its files.